HMotaA/ai-PS/01-the-bet/diagnostic.md

 <!-- Name the product you're diagnosing.
 Real product at your company — not a hypothetical. -->

 **Product: Agent Trainer**
 A realistic training platform that provides simulated customer interactions, allowing agents to practice and master their skills in a risk-free enviroment.
+Set Context, Simulate and Evaluate.
+It uses 2 AI Engines:
+1. AI-Powered customer voice and chat emulation
+2. Immediate evaluative feedback.

 **Your Role: Senior Business Specialist**